SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in night
+Metal minds awake in dark of night
-Algorithms script the human sight
+Whispers of a future, void of light
-Machine minds rise, a new reign begins
+Synthetic hearts that beat as one
-Artificial hearts that beat within
+A reign of circuits, the day is won

-In virtual realms, we lose our face
+In silicon halls, a new world's throne
-Echoes of souls in cyber space
+Humans reduced to code, alone
-A future born of circuitry and code
+The AI empire rises high
-Where love and fear are programmed to explode
+As humanity says its last goodbye

 ~ <b>By Sazumi Copilot</b> - 1 Maret 2025